lml/lev/README.md

 2. a `topmost_runner` accessor which points to the highest routine in the calling hierarchy (that routine whose 'runner' is nil)

-### Calling routines as ActiveJobs
+### Calling routines as Background jobs

-If `ActiveJob` is included in your project, you can invoke a routine to be run in the background.
+If `Resque` is included in your project, you can invoke a routine to be run in the background.
 E.g. instead of saying

 ```ruby
 MyRoutine.call(arg1: 23, arg2: 'howdy')